loiclec/fuzzcheck-rs/readme.md

 cargo build --release
 ```

-You can launch the fuzzer either by launching the executable directly (not recommended, as you won't have access to every feature):
+You can launch the fuzzer either by running the executable directly (not recommended, as you won't have access to every feature):

 ```bash
 cargo run --release